dogokit/dogokit-stack-all/README.md

     - query-string — ?
     - qs — ?
   - remix-seo ❤️⭐ —
-  - remix-pwa ❤️⭐ — PWA integration &amp; support for Remix
+  - remix-pwa ❤️⭐ — PWA integration & support for Remix
   - remix-utils ⭐ —
   - remix-themes ⭐ — An abstraction for themes in your Remix app.
   - remix-auth ⭐ — inspired by Passport